Friday, June 20, 2014

 I have been aware in my life that the enemy wants me to name myself either too highly as though I were some kind of awesome specimen, or too lowly because of my past failures.

-The second is captured powerfully in the song, Hello My name Is, by Matthew West.
+The second is captured powerfully in the song, Hello My Name Is, by Matthew West.
 He writes in part,

-“Hello, my name is regret
+“Hello, my name is Regret

 I’m pretty sure we have met